-We are interested in a number of different questions that we cannot include in our main confirmatory analyses due to issues such as statistical power.
+We are interested in a number of different questions that we cannot include in our main confirmatory analyses due to issues such as statistical power and presence of background noise.
 However, we plan to explore questions such as the following through post-hoc exploratory analyses, which could then be used to inform confirmatory analyses in future research:

 2.7.1: More acoustic features: We will also explore other features in addition to the specified five features to investigate what aspects of song and speech are similar and different.
 Supplementary figure S4 shows the analysis using additional features.